dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/in-memory.md

 * If you use DefaultValueSql(string) for a property in your model, this is a relational database API and will have no effect when running against InMemory.

 > [!TIP]
-> For many test purposes these difference will not matter.
+> For many test purposes these differences will not matter.
 However, if you want to test against something that behaves more like a true relational database, then consider using [SQLite in-memory mode](sqlite.md).

 ## Example testing scenario